The Spirit speaking through Paul in Philippians 2:13 says, “For it is God which worketh in you both to will and to do of his good pleasure.”

 This is the one who raised Jesus from the dead.

-This is the Spirit who has all the ability of the God-head that is necessary for you to enjoy; so that you are not afraid of the enemy in any field.
+This is the Spirit who has all the ability of the God-head that is necessary for you to experience; so that you are not afraid of the enemy in any area.

 You know He put all things in subjection under His feet, and He gave Him to be Head over all things for the benefit of the church.